 Lloyds Banking Group is one of the world’s oldest and most well-regarded financial institutions.
 The customer demographic is wide and mature, with a large share of older and wealthy customers.

 Keeping customers safe from cyber-crime is a high priority but educating customers about the risks they face is a challenge.
-We were asked to run a Discovery phase of research, to explore the route to generate best in class education.
+I worked on an assignment running a Discovery phase of research, to explore the route to generate best in class education.

-As with all Discoveries, we used mixed methods of primary and secondary research.
+As with all Discoveries, I used mixed methods of primary and secondary research.

 Techniques included voice analytics of calls to the fraud team, call centre colleague triad interviews, quantitative surveys and focus groups with customers.

-Over a four-month period, we gathered evidence that highlighted the weaknesses in customer knowledge of cyber-crime and the core challenges to overcome of educating customers.
+Over a four-month period, I gathered evidence that highlighted the weaknesses in customer knowledge of cyber-crime and the core challenges to overcome of educating customers.